deepwater-hooligans/docs/krabbing.md

 * Ship/Items Needed: Moongoo, fuel blocks, ore, T2/pirate/Navy BPCs
 * ISK investment: As little as 1.5-2b per week but can scale up to 10-15b per week
 * Time investment: A few clicks every few days and market order babysitting, spreadsheet math
-* Expected profit: 15-20% of your weekly investment if you can buy inputs for low and find someone to buy your outputs off the market
+* Expected profit: 10-15% of your weekly investment; higher if you can buy inputs for cheap and sell directly to a buyer
+* Notable risks: if it looks too good to be true, it probably is
 * Where to find more info: Industry sig on SeAT